Deutsche Boerse's Asia plans hit by turbulence, tech woes

 But relatively low levels of such trades in Asia and delays to rules that would mandate clearing in regional markets has made this a difficult business to break into.

-(Reporting by Andreas Kroener; Additional reporting by Michelle Price in HONG KONG, SHANGHAI bureau; Writing by Jonathan Gould; Editing by Thomas Atkins and Neil Fullick)
+(Reporting by Andreas Kroener; Additional reporting by Michelle Price in HONG KONG; Writing by Jonathan Gould; Editing by Thomas Atkins and Neil Fullick)